Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background/isabelle.typ

 ) <symbol-data-example>

 To deal with these symbols, #jedit uses a custom encoding called #emph(utf8isa).
 This encoding ensures that the user sees #isabelle(`A ⟹ B`) while the actual content of the underlying file is "`A \<Longrightarrow> B`".
 However, Isabelle has no trouble dealing with cases where the actual #isabelle(`⟹`) Unicode symbol is used within a file.

+There are a few reasons why this special system exists instead of just encoding the files in UTF-16 or UTF-8.
+Unicode is somewhat inconsistent when it comes to #sub[subscript] and #super[superscript] support (e.g. while the capital letters A to W exist in superscript, X Y and Z currently do not).
+Isabelle instead adds #isabelle(`\<^sub>`) and #isabelle(`\<^sup>`) prefixes to letters and numbers, which can also be nested.
+Additionally, by encoding theories with simple ASCII characters, they can be viewed with almost any font, and don't require more advanced Unicode support.

 // #TODO[
 //   Add explanation why this custom encoding is used instead of just unicode: